On this page

 The scenario begins with the first module responding to an event it has been set to watch for.
 If it returns any bundles (data), the bundles are then passed on to the next module and the scenario continues.
 If it does not return any modules, the scenario does not continue and ends after the first module.
 In the case where there are returned bundles after the first module, the bundles will then go through each proceeding module one-by-one.
 If the bundles are processed correctly throughout all of the modules, the scenario is then marked as Successful.

-The example below shows how Integromat interconnects three modules.
-It explains how Integromat downloads photos from Instagram, resizes them to a smaller size, and sends them to a selected Dropbox folder.
+The example below shows how Integromat connects three modules in a scenario.
+It explains how Integromat downloads photos from Facebook, converts them to another format, and sends them to a selected Dropbox folder.

-If more bundles are returned, the bundles then pass through the rest of the scenario, one bundle at a time.
-If Instagram returns, for example, two bundles, the processing of the latter bundle will not start until the first bundle is resized and uploaded to Dropbox.
+It is also important to note that if Facebook returns multiple bundles, for example two bundles, the processing of the latter bundle will not start until the first bundle is converted and uploaded to Dropbox.

-Once a scenario run is completed, each module displays an icon showing the number of operations performed.
-Clicking this icon will display detailed information about the processed bundles.
+Once a scenario run is complete, each module displays an icon showing the number of operations performed.
+Clicking this icon will display the detailed information about the processed bundles, in the format described above.
 You can see which modules settings were used and which bundles were returned by which module.

-The picture beside illustrates the processing of the Dropbox module Upload a file used in the above scenario.
+The picture beside illustrates the processing of the last module used in the scenario above, the Dropbox module, Upload a file.

 The module received the following input information:

 After processing, the module returned this output information: